Documentation

 CLI and GitHub Integration

-If GitHub Integration is enabled for your organization, and a GitHub repository is linked to the Hive project is active, you may specify an additional --github flag to report the results back to GitHub as Check Suite (for schema:check and schema:publish commands):
+If GitHub Integration is enabled for your organization, and the GitHub integration has access to the GitHub repository, you may specify an additional --github flag to report the results back to GitHub as Check Suite (for schema:check and schema:publish commands) when running the Hive CLI from within a GitHub action:

 hive schema:publish schema.graphql --github